Vail Pass Winter Recreation Area

 From Silverthorne, CO head west for about 15 miles on I-70 and take Exit 190, Vail Pass Rest Area, and go to the rest area on the west side of I-70.
 Park in the designated area.

-The leading cause of death during winter storms is transportation accidents.
-Preparing your vehicle for the winter season and knowing how to react if stranded or lost on the road are the keys to surviving an accident.
-Experts agree that preparedness is vital to making it through a winter emergency... " -FEMA
+Transportation accidents are the leading cause of death in winter storms; prepare your vehicle for the winter season and know how to react if stranded or lost on the road.

 Backcountry Winter Safety Tips: